In Memoriam: Martha Nesbitt

 Great Barrington, MA 01230

-Sat., December 28, 2024 at 4 pm Trinity Church, Lakeville, CT
+Sat., March 1, 2025 at 4 pm Trinity Church, Lakeville, CT

-Sun., December 29, 2024 at 4 pm Saint James Place, Great Barrington, MA
+Sun., March 2, 2025 at 4 pm Saint James Place, Great Barrington, MA

 Support for these concerts has been provided by the Connecticut State Department of Economic and Community Development/Connecticut Office of the Arts (COA) from the Connecticut State Legislature, and NBT Bank.
-We also thank WMNR Fine Arts Radio for their ongoing support.
+We also thank WMNR Radio for their ongoing support.

 Giving To Crescendo